GravelCZ/Natirani/README.txt

 The other side length of a rectangle
 For Ellipse that is the length of axis y
 For Triangle that is the length of side b

+License

+You are NOT allowed to distribute, modify or use this code without my permission.